-Once market share is captured, today's corporate Bulldogs will not let go.
+It is our belief that once market share is captured, today's corporate Bulldogs will not let go.
 No longer will they abdicate the low end of a market just because margins could erode.
 "Let competitors in the bottom, and it will not be long before they are nibbling in the middle" are lessons learned from companies like Xerox, which is a shell of its former self today.
 A technology giant like Apple is willing to tolerate lower margins on MacBooks and cheaper iPads to defend its premium iPhone franchise and unique eco-system, making it increasingly difficult for other industry participants to take share.